isaric/weather-app/README.md

 This application was created to help teach learners enrolled in the Python Developer program at Algebra in Zagreb.

+You can also run it as a Docker container.
+Build your own image using the Dockerfile included in the repo or pull the public image [here](https://hub.docker.com/r/isaricpv/weather-app)

 | Start                                                 | City search                                          |
 | ------------------------------------------------------|------------------------------------------------------|
 | ![Screen 1](doc/screen_1.png?raw=true "Start")        | ![Screen 2](doc/screen_2.png?raw=true "City Search") |